 Telemedicine is a hot topic that’s getting hotter.
-In this report we look at who will be adopting this new technology.
+In this brief we look at who will be adopting this new technology.
 We also include qualitative responses from respondents telling us why they are for or against telemedicine.
-The report also covers current market presence, replacement rates, vendors winning/losing business, financial impacts and more.
+The brief also covers current market presence, replacement rates, vendors winning/losing business, financial impacts and more.

 What happens when a market matures around technology that fills a very real need?
 High adoption becomes the norm, industry leaders emerge, and inevitably some begin to dull as the shine of the latest and greatest technology wears off.
 In addition, there is always a small segment of the market that stubbornly holds out like a grandpa with a flip phone who makes a point to let everyone know how smartphones are overkill.
 This is the speech recognition market in radiology.